ithaaswin/CI-CD-Pipeline/README.md

 # Please make sure no comment lines are in .env file
 ```
-To Generate mail Token use this link.
+To Generate mail Token use this [link](https://security.google.com/settings/security/apppasswords)

 <a name = "pipeJobs"></a>